Braid variety cluster structures, I: 3D plabic graphs: Moves preserve the cluster algebra

-In this section, we prove \cref{thm:inducedIso} for \bmref{bm5}.
-If the first crossing is hollow, this is straightforward (\cref{lemma:straightforward}).
+If the first crossing of $\br=i\gamma$ is hollow, this is straightforward (\cref{lemma:straightforward}).
 If the first crossing is solid, we show that $\seedbr$ and $(\pbr, \Qbrp)$ differ only in a single frozen variable and arrows involving that frozen variable, in a way that preserves the cluster algebra (\cref{prop:preserves}).

 \begin{lemma} Suppose $\br= (-i) \gamma$ and $\br'= i \gamma$ for some positive double braid $\gamma$.
 If the first crossing is hollow, then $\seedbr = (\pbr, \Qbrp)$. \end{lemma}

 \begin{proof} Note that the first crossing is hollow in $\br$ if and only if it is hollow in $\br'$.
 The color of the hollow crossing does not matter in the definition of the surface $\Subr$ and does not affect the interaction of any mutable cycle with any other cycle, so $\Subr=\Subrp$ and $\Qbr=\Qbrp$.
 Further, the upper triangular matrix relating \cham minors and cluster variables is the same for both seeds, and all \cham minors pull back to \cham minors.
 This implies $x_c =p_c$ for all $c \in \Jos$. \end{proof}